rev-chaos/NE0FS/README.md

 # NE0FS

-free storage on neo network inspired by the flood attack.
+**free** storage service on neo network inspired by the flood attack.

 # Usage